TheoW03/TheoW03/README.md

 also have a small interest in applied math

-4 degrees of connection to queen elizabeth. and 3 degrees of connections to HIM Ras tafari
+4 degrees of connection to queen elizabeth.

+and 3 degrees of connections to Ras tafari